The top recommend necessities for college that freshmen often forget!

 You name it – Command hooks have got your back.

-All my people who’s feet are constantly cold (no matter the weather) understand that an electric blanket is a must have.
+All my people whose feet are constantly cold (no matter the weather) understand that an electric blanket is a must have.

 Even if you don’t always have borderline frigid toes, a heated blanket is a great investment.
-It probably won’t be one of those college necessities that you use everyday.
+It might not be something that you use every day.